-1. Introduction
+Introduction

-- 1.1 Horsham District Council is preparing a new Local Plan that will be used to guide development in the District between 2021 and 2038.
-As part of the production of its Local Plan, the Council has undertaken two rounds of consultation on what the Local Plan should contain. - 1.2 In accordance with Regulation 18 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (hereafter referred to in this report as 'Regulation 18'), between 6 April and 26 May 2018, the Council consulted on the Issues and Options for Employment, Tourism and Sustainable Rural Development document.
-A summary of the responses made during the consultation and the proposed next steps have been published online1. - 1.3 Between 17 February and 30 March 2020, the Council consulted on a draft version of its Local Plan, also in accordance with Regulation 18.
-This consultation report provides a summary of the responses received.
+- 1.1 Horsham District Council is preparing a new Local Plan, that will be used to guide development in the District between 2023 and 2040.
+As part of the production of its Local Plan, the Council has undertaken two rounds of consultation on what the Local Plan ought to contain. - 1.2 In accordance with Regulation 18 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (hereafter referred to in this report as 'Regulation 18'), between 6 April and 26 May 2018, the Council consulted on the Issues and Options for Employment, Tourism and Sustainable Rural Development document.
+A summary of the responses made during the consultation and the proposed next steps have been published online. - 1.3 Between 17 February and 30 March 2020, the Council consulted on a draft version of its Local Plan, also in accordance with Regulation 18.
+This consultation report describes the steps taken to publicise the consultation and provides a summary of the responses received and how such comments were taken into account when producing the Regulation 19 Horsham District Local Plan.